Jaxus1/Dissenter-Bookmarklet/README.md

 # Dissenter-Bookmarklet-Instructions
 A simple bookmarklet for Dissenter.com that allows you to comment on any web page on the internet.

-To use this bookmarklet, simply follow instructions for your browser:
+To use this bookmarklet, simply select your browser, and follow the instructions.

 <details><summary>Google Chrome</summary>
 <p>